Eyelid surgery

 Surgical technique for upper eyelid surgery

 The surgical technique for upper eyelid surgery, or upper blepharoplasty, involves several steps to address various aesthetic concerns related to the upper eyelids.
-Here is an overview of the surgical technique for upper eyelid surgery:
+Here is an overview of the surgical technique for upper eyelid surgery

 Eyelid Surgery